 - Corporate Management

-Response team shall immediately report any risk event when emergency and material risk might impact the Company.
-Communicating with external and internal stakeholders ensures to comply with the laws and regulations and minimizes possible losses and damages.
-We conduct various monthly meetings with the highest governing entity, covering risk issues such as management and sales; industry management; energy conservation, which ensures proper focus and management from the highest governing entity.
+We conduct various regular meetings with the highest governing entity, covering risk issues such as management and sales; R&D; industry management; energy conservation and GHG reduction; human resources; sustainability development, which ensures proper focus and management from the highest governing entity.

 FENC Regular Meetings